Why do siblings hurt siblings?

 The condition is called self-righteousness.

-It comes from inside the human mind.
-It originates from a universal lie.
+But it isn’t supposed to be this way, because it originates from a universal lie.
 And everyone’s fallen human nature craves this kind of self-righteousness.

 Why is self-righteousness so bad?